 Partnering for the ADLC Transition

-The shift to an Agentic Software Development Lifecycle is not light switch you an flip 💡 it's a transformation that teams across all industries will need to navigate.
+The shift to an Agentic Software Development Lifecycle is not light switch you can flip 💡 it's a transformation that teams across all industries will need to navigate.
 It requires rethinking team structures, development workflows, tooling choices, governance models, and the very metrics by which software delivery is measured.

 At PALO IT, we work with organizations at every stage of this transition.
-Whether you're exploring what ADLC means for your engineering teams, piloting agentic workflows on a specific product, or redesigning your delivery model, we already have over two years of enterprise deployments under our belts, working with business ranging from transportation, insurance, healthcare and more.
-Our ADLC methodology, Gen-e2™, is powered by our high-level partnerships Microsoft and GitHub, and has helped our clients focus their time and energy on strategic tasks, with 95% of code, user stories, documentation, technical implementation plan, tests, infra as code generated by AI.
+Whether you're exploring what ADLC means for your engineering teams, piloting agentic orchestration on a specific product, or redesigning your delivery model, we already have over two years of enterprise deployments under our belts, working with business ranging from transportation, insurance, healthcare and more.
+Our ADLC methodology, Gen-e2™, is powered by our high-level partnerships Microsoft and GitHub, and has helped our enterprise clients focus their time and energy on strategic tasks, with 95% of code, user stories, documentation, technical implementation plan, tests, infra as code generated by AI.

 The next lifecycle of software development is already underway — and the organizations that engage with it deliberately, rather than reactively, will be the ones that define it.